-Did you know that smoking cigarettes can increase your premiums by over 200% or more?
+Cigarette smoking can increase your rates by over 300%

-What kind of life insurance should I plan on applying for ?
+What kind of life insurance should you plan on applying for?

 If you need any help deciding what your face amount (death benefit) should be, feel free to use our face amount calculator.
-Take you time and carefully decide how much life insurance you should apply for.
+Always take your time and carefully decide just how much life insurance you should apply for.
 You don’t want to be under insured or over insured either.

-Choosing the correct life insurance company is crucial to getting the lowest life insurance rates.
+Choosing the correct life insurance company is crucial to getting the best million dollar life insurance rates

-All life insurance companies underwrite their applications differently than one another.
+All insurance companies underwrite applications differently than another.
 This is why choosing the most applicable company is so important.
-What company might be the best for Bill may not be the best company for Betty.
-We use over 40 trusted companies to shop the market for the lowest rates for our clients.
-Some of the most competitive companies are, John Hancock, Protective Life, Banner Life, SBLI, Transamerica, AXA, & Mutual of Omaha.
-We also use Minnesota Life, North American, American National, Nationwide and Lincoln Financial for some of the lowest rates.
-If your health is below average the Prudential Life insurance company does a great job for high risk life insurance.
+What company might be the best for one person may not be the best company for another person.
+We use over 40 of the top life insurance companies to shop the market for the lowest rates.
+We use the most applicable company that will offer our applicants the lowest rates.

 There is no cost or obligation for our help and you are welcome to contact us 7 days a week.
 We can show you how to identify the best rates and have total confidence if you decide to apply.
 Purchasing million dollar term life insurance should always be a simple process.
 Especially when you have an experienced independent insurance agent who specializes in life insurance helping you every step of the way.